JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 With `CTRL+ALT+C` it gets really compact!

-With CTRL+H, it opens your synced tab, so you can see your mobile firefox tabs on desktop
+With `CTRL+H`, it opens your synced tab, so you can see your mobile firefox tabs on desktop

 ```sh
 #pkill -9 brave #brave was not behaving properly lately...